 Drawing on the rich diversity we now experience living in Tamaki-ma-kau-rau, Auckland, we are fortunate to know that our akonga (students) and kaiako (teachers) get to learn from one another.
-We learn tolerance and a respect for humanity.
-First and foremost however, we recognise nga tangata whenua, the indigenous peoples of Aotearoa, and the opportunity that was offered by them to share in the beauty and resources of this land through the signing of te Tiriti o Waitangi, the Treaty of Waitangi.
+First and foremost however, we recognise nga tangata whenua, the indigenous peoples of Aotearoa, and the opportunity that was offered by them to share in the beauty and resources of this land through the signing of te Tiriti o Waitangi.

 As a school we honour te Tiriti (the Treaty) through teaching our akonga (students) tikanga (protocol), reo Māori (the Māori language), and mahi toi (the Māori arts).
 Alongside the Māori curriculum, the school also offers other language and cultural pursuits from around the world, thus celebrating in our rich cultural and ethnic diversity.

-The Arahoe Pasifika Group runs every Wednesday lunchtime with Mrs Vaimasenu’u and Miss Prasad for students in Years 3 - 6.
+The Arahoe Pasifika Group runs every Thursday lunchtime with Mrs Vaimasenu’u for students in Years 3 - 6.
 This group gives an opportunity for our Pasifika students to maintain their identity, language and culture through traditional song and dance.
 Our vision is to also see these values carried out into their learning environment.
-This leads into our annual Pasifika Celebration Evening where we celebrate and acknowledge Pasifika student success here at Arahoe School.
+This leads into our annual Pasifika Celebration where we celebrate and acknowledge Pasifika student success here at Arahoe School.
 All whānau and extended whānau are welcome to come and join us and teach us a Pasifika song and/or dance at anytime.

-Arahoe School has an extensive ALLIS (Asian Language Learning in Schools Program) which includes Korean language classes for Arahoe School students.
-Currently these classes are taught to Ara Pakeke (middle) and Ara Tuakana (senior) students.
+Arahoe School currently has Korean language classes for Ara Tuakana students.
 We have a tutor from the Korean Education Centre to support us with our Korean teaching programme.
-Additionally beginner classes are taught by Mr Limbrick and Mrs Corin Armstead.
-For more information about our ALLIS program please click here.